mozilla/data-docs/src/concepts/analysis_gotchas.md

 Not all dates and times are created equal.
 Most of the dates and times in Telemetry pings are [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601).
 Most are full timestamps, though their resolution may differ from being per-second to being per-day.

-Then there's `profile/creationDate` which is just a number of days since epoch.
+Then there's `profile/creationDate` which is just a number of days since epoch (January 1, 1970).
 Like `17177` for the date 2017-01-11.

 **Tip:** To convert `profile/creationDate` to a usable date in SQL: `DATE_ADD('day', profile_created, DATE '1970-01-01')`